 - Design and content are two different things, from a development perspective.
 Sure, they’re intertwined, but most website software treats them separately.
 The content is all your text, images, and other media; the design is a set of instructions that tells a visitor’s browser how to display everything.
 When you ask your designer to move the text on a page, they’re not going to work with the text — they’ll be tweaking the instructions that tell the browser how to display the text.

 - Content might not be included.
 A designer might not offer services for writing copy or creating graphics for your website, or they might bring in other professionals to assist with these parts of the project.
 Some web developers offer copywriting and custom graphics, but these are all different specialties.
-Your web designer might work with a copywriter or graphic artist, or they might ask you to provide the content so they can place it within the design.
+Most web designers ask you to provide the content so they can place it within the design.
 Or you might get lucky and find a web designer and developer who can do it all.

 - Things that look simple on the surface can be complicated underneath.
 When a client asked me to change the size and alignment of a series of text boxes on one page of his website, he thought it was just a matter of adjusting a few numbers in the code.
 But because this component was placed on multiple pages, changing it in one location would change it in all locations.
 Rather than taking a few minutes, this project took a couple of hours.
 Make sure you communicate with your designer about your budget, time considerations, and the ETA for any project.
 A good designer will explain what must be done so you can understand the time and work involved.